GreenZhu233/obsidian-autosave-control/README.md

 ---

-**Note**: Always ensure you have backups of your important data.
+**Disclaimer**: Always ensure you have backups of your important data.
 Use this plugin at your own risk.